NAB-TAG/nortbook-api2/README.md

     * 201: Log in successful.
     * 401: You do not have permissions for this action
     * 422: I do not spend a validation.
-    * 422: I do not spend a validation.
-    * 500: Error on the server.

 ### Log out
   * Endpoint: '/api/logout'